AmAgVa/Homework--C-/README.md

 # MNXB11-project-template
 # About
 This folder contains the following instructions on how to build a CLI library for the submission for homework tutorial 8 to 11.
-This repository only containt libraries with header only files.
+This repository only contains libraries with header only files.

 # Usage